 I’ve had this Ball Blue Book of Preserving on my shelf for several years now.
 Have I ever canned anything?
 No. Does this post include something I’ve canned?
-No. I think you have to be in a “mood” to can, and I certainly wasn’t when it was time to feature this book for Eating Their Words.
+No. I think you have to be in a “mood” to can, and I certainly wasn’t.
 I’ll tackle it eventually, but what I really like about this book are all the spreads and dips that are also included.
 Easy condiments you can whip up without having to deal with the canning process (unless you’re making huge batches).
-Spiced Honey caught my eye because it was easy, sounded really delicious, and could potentially be something to give as a gift for holidays or just because.
+Spiced Honey caught my eye because it was easy, sounded really delicious, and could potentially be something to give as a gift for the holidays or just because.

 So, how’s it taste?

 Oh it turned out so tasty!
 I really, really, really wanted to bring this recipe to you and follow it up with a recipe for amazing homemade biscuits, but this Southerner cannot make them.
 (Sidenote: I’m taking a biscuit-making class this Sunday!
 Eeee!)
 So those gorgeous mounds of buttermilk deliciousness in the background are (gasp!) frozen, store-bought biscuits.
 I had to have some to spread that amazing honey on.
 Honey and biscuits are like dessert to me.
 My roommate in college turned me on to using honey instead of jam and I’ve never looked back.